mne-tools/mne-python/doc/install/manual_install_python.rst

 our pre-built :ref:`installers`, which use ``conda`` environments under the hood.

 .. warning::
-   Anaconda, the company that develops the Anaconda and Miniconda Python distributions, is now strictly enforcing its end-user license agreement.
+   Anaconda Inc., the company that develops the Anaconda and Miniconda Python distributions,
-   This means that if you're found using the software in a commercial setting, you may be required to purchase a license.
-If you're unsure about your usage, we highly recommend using Miniforge or our installers instead.
-These options, by default, avoid Anaconda packages and rely on community-created packages from the `conda-forge`_ project.
+   `changed their terms of service <https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research>`__ in March of 2024.
+If you're unsure about whether your usage situation requires a paid license, we recommend using Miniforge or our pre-built installer instead.
+These options, by default, install packages only from the community-maintained `conda-forge`_ distribution channel, and avoid the distribution channels covered by Anaconda's terms of service.

 .. _other-py-distros: